 When Monica begins taking Israeli special forces fighting (AKA Krav Maga!) as a self-defense class (and also a form of therapy) she starts to believe in a version of herself that is confident, strong, empowered.
 Then she punches multiple people that she loves in the face, and has to deal with the consequences.
 Krav Maga! explores intimacy, love, and the rules of dating through a lens of exercise, violence, and food.

-What the Ladies Do (3 F)
+What the Ladies Do (One Act, 3F)

 Three proper 19th century ladies (cousins, in fact!) sit in interminable boredom, embroidering, reading the Bible in Latin, smoking cigarettes, and getting naked.
 Being a good girl and a lady is a full time job, but Elizabeth knows what God wants them to do.

 Productions: Blunt Objects Theatre, dir.
 Kendra Wells 2016; Collective 48, dir.
 Brandy N. Carie.

 Currently in development, the completed Bunker Cycle will consist of seven full-length plays exploring Americana, Doomsday, and the meaning of “the end.”